olivertomic/hoggormPlot/docs/conveniencePlots.rst

 .. note:: The two functions below, i.e. ``.explVar`` and ``.explainedVariance``
           are two options of how to generate explained variance plots.
-They generate identical plots when provided the same input paramters or arguments.
+They generate identical plots when provided the same input parameters or arguments.

 .. automodule:: hoggormplot.conv_explainedVariancePlot